Packaging gas

 A packaging gas is used to pack sensitive materials such as food into a modified atmosphere environment.
 The gas used is usually inert, or of a nature that protects the integrity of the packaged goods, inhibiting unwanted chemical reactions such as food spoilage or oxidation.
 Some may also serve as a propellant for aerosol sprays like cans of whipped cream.
 For packaging food, the use of various gases is approved by regulatory organisations.

+In the food sector (modified atmosphere packaging, MAP), the gas composition—typically N₂/CO₂ and, depending on the product, O₂—is selected to manage respiration and microbial growth; the atmosphere is applied by flushing the pack or by in-line injection.
+FAO guidance describes principles and uses, while manufacturer application notes provide examples of common gases and supply arrangements used in industry.

 Their E numbers are included in the following lists in parentheses.

-Inert gases
+Inert and Nonreactive gases

 These gas types do not cause a chemical change to the substance that they protect.